 The Ombuds Office is part of the university’s efforts to enhance diversity and climate, and was developed from recommendations from the Committee on Women in the University and the Provost’s Campus Climate Network, as well as other governance bodies.
 The Ombuds Office was established in 2003.

 The Ombuds Office employs retired faculty and staff who work part-time as a team of consultants.
-There are five individuals who share these responsibilities and who report to the provost.
+There are six individuals who share these responsibilities and who report to the provost.

 Important qualifications for Ombuds include: